Naif-Ganadily/Llama3_Medical_Chatbot/README.md

 • Created to assess and decode FDA labeling, ensuring compliance with regulations and accurate information retrieval. <br>
 • Enhanced processing speeds by 30% with Groq TPU API integration, deployed via Streamlit UI for ease of use. <br>
-• Technologies used: Llama 3, Ollama, Groq TPU, Streamlit, PostgreSǪL, pgvector, RAG, Python.
+• **Technologies used: Llama 3, Ollama, Groq TPU, Streamlit, PostgreSǪL, pgvector, RAG, Python**